 Why UX is so important in web design

-But we don’t just stop at layout design.
+But we don’t just stop at creating a new website layout.
 The experience of a strong brand extends far beyond just the logo and visual style.
 In our digital world, the experience that a visitor or customer has with a brand (what we call ‘user experience’ or ‘UX’) is often just as memorable as the brand itself – and sometimes more so.
 Just as swiping left and right has become synonymous with Tinder, and search has become synonymous with Google, often the way that a user engages with a brand is more important than ever.
+For a user experience agency you can trust to deliver a high-quality website layout, choose Supersonic Playground.

 So how do we find out what will work with a user?
 Put simply, we ask them!

-Having delivered dozens of high-performing, beautifully designed, responsive websites, we already know a thing or two about what works and what doesn’t.
-The feedback we’ve gained over the years has been invaluable, and so when we design your new website, we’ll use this insight to create a structure and layout designs that we already know will work really well.
+As a user experience agency, we have delivered dozens of high-performing, beautifully designed, responsive websites – you could say we already know a thing or two about what works and what doesn’t.
+The feedback we’ve gained over the years has been invaluable, and so when we design your new website, we’ll use this insight to create a structure and website layout design that is bound to take your site to the next level.